Gravitational

 density,

-density of moving matter,
+is density of moving

-3-vector of mass current density,
+is 3-vector of mass current

-3-vector of particle velocity.
+is 3-vector of particle velocity.

 The